podegard89/extra-assignment4-instructions/README.md

 # extra-assignment4-instructions

-These instructions are extra tips/steps to help you out with part 3, specifically the part "Updating HomeController"!
+These instructions are extra tips/steps to help you out with part 3, specifically the part "Updating `HomeController`"!

-You should have already refactored the Employer and Job classes to build a Many to One/One to Many relationship between them and extended AbstractEntity to the Job class in the previous parts.
+You should have already refactored the Employer and `Job` classes to build a Many to One/One to Many relationship between them and extended `AbstractEntity` to the `Job` class in the previous parts.

-Now it's time to update the HomeController!
+Now it's time to update the `HomeController`!
 If you haven't reached this yet, these instructions won't mean much to you.

-Once you've added the employerRepository into the HomeController, it's now time to pass in all employer data from the employer table via the employerRepository to the '/add' template.
+Once you've added the `employerRepository` into the `HomeController`, it's now time to pass in all employer data from the employer table via the `employerRepository` to the `/add` template.
 First, which method handles GetRequests at '/add'?
 That is where you will add in all of the employerRepository data using model.addAttribute and a CrudRepository method that gets all objects from a given repository! (you've done this a few times, code of this kind exists in both SkillController and EmployerController)